Traffic Troubles

 Traffic Troubles is a Mickey Mouse short animated film first released on March 7, 1931, as part of the Mickey Mouse film series.
-It was the twenty-sixth Mickey Mouse short to be produced, and the second of 1931.
+It was the twenty-sixth Mickey Mouse short to be produced, and the second of that year.

 Plot

 Mickey is driving an anthropomorphized taxicab in the city, and picks up an enormous pig who is so fat that he weighs down the car.
 An angry cat traffic cop browbeats Mickey for holding up traffic, and Mickey drives away as best he can.
 Mickey gets in a conflict with a tiny car driven by a dog, and cut each other off until the dog's car sinks into a water-filled pothole.
 Driving over rough road, the pig falls out of the car, and—after a rather violent parking job—Mickey discovers that his fare is gone.

 For his next fare, Minnie Mouse is in a hurry to get to her music lesson, and the pair whistle and play the accordion during the journey.
 Mickey gets a flat, and has a hard time filling up the tire again.
 Peg-Leg Pete, wearing a top hat and ragged tuxedo, comes by driving a tricycle marked "Dr. Pep's Snake Oil".
 He insists on filling up the car with his miracle cure.
 The car instantly comes to life and speeds away, leaving Mickey behind.
 By the time he catches up with it, it's careening into a final disastrous crash through a barnyard.